Package Leaflet: Information for the User

 Pregnancy and breastfeeding

-Raltegravir 1,200 mg (two 600 mg tablets once a day) is not recommended during pregnancy, as it has not been studied in pregnant women.
+Raltegravir 1,200 mg (two 600 mg tablets once daily) is not recommended during pregnancy, as it has not been studied in pregnant women.

-It is not recommended that women with HIV infection breastfeed, as the infection can be transmitted to the baby through breast milk.
+It is not recommended that HIV-infected women breastfeed their babies because HIV can be transmitted through breast milk.

-If you are breastfeeding or plan to breastfeed, consult your doctor as soon as possible.
+If you are breastfeeding or thinking of breastfeeding, consult your doctor as soon as possible.

-If you are pregnant or breastfeeding, consult your doctor, pharmacist, or nurse before using any medication.
+If you are pregnant or breastfeeding, ask your doctor, pharmacist, or nurse for advice before taking any medicine.

-Do not operate machinery, drive, or ride a bike if you feel dizzy after taking this medication.
+Do not drive, operate machinery, or ride a bicycle if you feel dizzy after taking this medicine.

 Raltegravir Dr. Reddys contains sodium